8ta4/quest/docs/RATIONALE.md

 - **Efficiency**: I aimed for minimal keystrokes.
 - **Vim Inspiration**: `quest` borrows Vim's shortcuts.
 - **Mnemonic**: For non-Vim keys, I went with mnemonics or shortcuts common in other software.

+`quest` is designed with efficiency and Vim inspiration in mind.
+But, these two aspects can sometimes conflict, such as in the case of auto save versus manual save.

+## Data Management

+> Why does this extension auto save?

+Auto save is used for efficiency and to provide a customized Vim experience.
+It eliminates the need for a manual save step that could distract from the immersive reading experience.

+> How does this extension handle accidental saves?

+Accidental saves can be undone, even after a browser restart or crash.
+But, there is a limit to the number of undoable actions.

+> Why is there an action-based undo limit?

+The fixed limit ensures consistent memory and computational overhead, and is inspired by Vim's `undolevels`.

+> How did you decide which actions are undoable?

+`quest` follows Vim's approach, where navigation is not undoable but actions that add, edit, or delete text are.

+But using an import file is recommended for adding, editing, or deleting questions or answers.

+> Why do you want to use an import file?

+`quest` is a reading extension and lacks some features of text editors.
+The YAML format is easy to manipulate using text editors.

+> Why YAML?

+YAML is more human-readable and easier to edit than JSON, and allows nesting unlike CSV.

+## Icons

+> How did you choose the icons?

+I chose intuitive icons that are commonly used in other software.